-IRONS, MARTIN (1827–1900).
-Martin Irons, who came into national prominence in 1886 as leader of the Great Southwest Strike, immigrated at the age of fourteen to the United States from Dundee, Scotland, where he was born in 1827.
+IRONS, MARTIN (1830–1900).
+Martin Irons, who came into national prominence in 1886 as leader of the Great Southwest Strike, immigrated at the age of fourteen to the United States from Dundee, Scotland, where he was born on October 27, probably in 1830.
+He was the son of Martin Irons and Jabina Taylor.
 After a period of apprenticeship in New York City, he became a machinist.
+He married Mary Mitchell Brown on July 28, 1852, in Kentucky and was listed in the 1860 census as living in Liberty, Missouri, with his wife and children.
 He lived in many places in the Southwest and in the early 1880s was working as a machinist in the railroad shops at Sedalia, Missouri.
 During his years of wandering, Irons was a member of the machinists' union and was interested in fraternal societies such as the Knights of Pythias, and farmers' organizations, especially the Grange.
 In 1884 he became a member of the Knights of Labor and was instrumental in forming District Assembly 101, composed of workers employed by Jay Gould's southwestern railroads.
 Irons was elected chairman of the executive committee of the union assembly.
 When, shortly after its organization, the assembly struck against the management of the Gould system, Irons was recognized as the leader of the strike.

 Ruth A. Allen, The Great Southwest Strike (Austin: University of Texas, 1942).
 Martin Irons, "My Experiences in the Labor Movement," Lippincott's Magazine, June 1886.
 Labor Movement in Texas Collection, Dolph Briscoe Center for American History, University of Texas at Austin.
 Missouri Bureau of Labor Statistics and Inspection, The Official History of the Great Strike of 1886 (Columbia, Missouri, 1887).